BriceNocenti/tabxplor/cran-comments.md

-## New version 1.1.1 : second submission
+## New version 1.1.1 :

+# Third submission

+Thanks to Victoria Wimmer for her comment :
+« We still see:
+Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
+Please write about the structure of the output (class) and also what the output means.
+(If a function does not return a value, please document that too, e.g.
+\value{No return value, called for side effects} or similar) Missing Rd-tags:
+      vec_ptype2.double.tabxplor_fmt.Rd: \value
+      vec_ptype2.tabxplor_fmt.integer.Rd: \value
+»
+  Answer : sorry, it was a syntax problem in Roxygen (doubled comment) :   #' #' @return

+# Second submission

 Thank to Benjamin Altmann for his comments :

-1) Only undirected quotation marks in DESCRIPTION (quotations, names, software names...).
+1) "Only undirected quotation marks in DESCRIPTION (quotations, names, software names...)."
   Answer : taken into account.

-2) Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
+2) "Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the structure of the output (class) and also what the output means.
 (If a function does not return a value, please document that too, e.g.